-The Indian market simply by virtue of coming late to the party had skipped through the perils, cost, and complexity of integration, and benefited with full-bodied unified products that were far more cost effective and simple.
+The Indian market simply by virtue of coming late to the party had skipped through the perils, cost, and complexity of integration, and benefited with full-bodied unified products that were far more cost-effective and simple.

 This was a good start in the right direction.
 However, more complex products that offered the complete suite were left to adapt and move their marketing budgets from marketing to re-educating and creating awareness – that prescription writing in isolation without a context of the Patient’s past medical history, allergies, active problems, family history, was a mirage in the making.
-By putting an effort in recording information in a software, you were digitizing patient data, but because the software was so basic and limited, it became a data entry tool, that gave nothing back in return.
+By putting an effort into recording information in software, you were digitizing patient data, but because the software was so basic and limited, it became a data entry tool, that gave nothing back in return.
 The early adopters in the medical community got burnt, over and over again.
 They were putting in a herculean effort towards the adoption of poorly designed, sub-standard products to record every component of a patient’s encounter, only to get nothing of value back when it came to medical summaries and follow-ups.
-This lead to the onset of a new problem.
+This led to the onset of a new problem.

 While the Australian market created niche software products with limited feature sets, they produced extremely high-quality end results.
 Australia being a mature market, the vendors had no choice.
 The vendors were producing niche products with limited feature sets, so they had to ensure they were able to fill the niche and fill it well, else in such a small market, a company would not survive (34 companies were competing for 20,000 Physicians back in 2006).
 In India, quite the opposite happened.
-There were only a handful of companies (In 2008 there were <10, focused on primary healthcare software products), targeting a Clinician base of over 8.5 lacs, the bar for quality had been way below acceptable standards.
-Lack of legislation would only go on to make matters worse.
+There were only a handful of companies (in 2008 there were <10, focused on primary healthcare software products), targeting a Clinician base of over 8.5 lacs, the bar for quality had been way below acceptable standards.
+The lack of legislation would only go on to make matters worse.

-With the entry barriers set so low in terms of what the product needed to achieve, soon enough every Tom, Dick, and Harry had an appointment booking software with SMS reminders and these were sold off to the unsuspecting Practitioner as complete Clinic management Systems.
+With the entry barriers set so low in terms of what the product needed to achieve, soon enough every Tom, Dick, and Harry had an appointment booking software with SMS reminders and these were sold off to the unsuspecting Practitioner as complete Clinic Management Systems.
 Since they all did the same thing, the only area left to compete on was prices, and therefore came the period where each company was willing to go lower than the other.
-It was not long before the completely free for life pricing models came up in India.
+It was not long before the completely free-for-life pricing models came up in India.